sansyoouo/spelunker_lite/README.md

 ### Drug Addiction
 Relying on chemical enhancements is fatal.
 If you have any beneficial status effects (buffs) active, you will die from drug poisoning.
+**This sentence has been changed because it was blocked on the CurseForge version due to references to drugs.**